Dexter2099/SureJan/docs/deploy.md

 flyctl logs -a surejan | Select-String -Pattern "ERROR|Traceback|favicon|collectstatic"
 ```

+### Link thumbnails

+OpenGraph images are fetched with a browser-like User-Agent and
+`Accept-Language` header.
+Requests timeout after roughly 4 s and each fetch
+logs the provider domain, HTTP status, and whether an image URL or SVG
+placeholder was returned.

 ## Smoke checklist

 * `/accounts/signup/` → create user, header shows username.